 Our customers and their dogs have varied needs and we are happy to accommodate them.
 So, you can bring your dog in on any schedule that works for you – from everyday of the week to one day per week.
 However, in order to guarantee your dogs place at PlayPaws we ask that you bring them in at least once per week and ideally on the same day of the week.

 We are very strict about who we let into PlayPaws, and fully assess every new dog before allowing them to join the pack.
 If any aggression is seen whilst at PlayPaws the dog will be suspended or expelled and training with Vicky our behaviourist will be recommended.
 All our dogs get along remarkably well as dogs are very social creatures and, generally, love other dogs and people.
 However, dogs are animals and do occasionally get into fights, even dogs that normally play together very well.
 Our staff are very alert to that possibility and will generally stop a disagreement before it gets to the fight stage.
 One of the wonderful things about dogs is that they can have disagreements, and the next minute, be best friends again.

 Do any of the dogs ever get hurt?

 Again, dogs are animals, and, therefore, not completely predictable.
 Occasionally, there is an injury, most often the result of rough play.
 This is a little more difficult to monitor because we want them to play and have fun, but we do our best to slow things down if it looks like someone is getting too rough.
 The safety of all dogs in our care is always our primary focus and all our staff are trained to ensure that all our dogs are safe while they play.

 Does my small dog have to play with the big dogs?

-We have a group of small dogs each day that play together in a special enclosed area however; some of our small dogs prefer to play with the big ones.
+We often have a group of small dogs each day that play together in a special enclosed area.
+However, some of our small dogs prefer to play with the big ones.
 We do our best to accommodate each dog’s special needs and preferences.
 Due to our size we are fully able to split the dogs into separate packs each day.